About the 40m Receiver

-The PASSBAND tuning control is an operating aid useful in reducing or eliminating interfering signals.
-It electronically positions crystal filterís response curve around the displayed frequency.
-This enables the operator to shift that response such that a nearby interfering signal is positioned down on the filterís skirt.
+- The PASSBAND tuning control is an operating aid useful in reducing or eliminating interfering signals.
+It electronically positions crystal filter's response curve around the displayed frequency.
+This enables the operator to shift that response such that a nearby interfering signal is positioned down on the filter's skirt.

-The receiver features a ďtunedĒ audio section capable of delivering 3.5 watts to an eight ohm speaker.
+- The receiver features a tuned audio section capable of delivering 3.5 watts to an 8Ω speaker.
 Frequency response is tailored by active, passive, and switched capacitor filtering circuits.

-Other features include external mute control, a transmit monitor mode, selectable AGC time constants, an AGC defeat mode, a CW keyer sidetone input, and a convenient tilt bail located on the receiverís bottom panel.
+- Other features include external mute control, a transmit monitor mode, selectable AGC time constants, an AGC defeat mode, a CW keyer sidetone input, and a convenient tilt bail located on the receiver's bottom panel.

-You can download the manual (400K) for this receiver, viewable with Acrobat Reader.
-The generously illustrated manual includes specifications, circuit descriptions and a detailed alignment/calibration procedure.
-Unfortunately, I never made a complete schematic diagram for this beast, so none is included in the manual..
+- You can view or download the manual (400KB) for this receiver, viewable with modern browsers or one of these trustworthy PDF readers. (page opens in new browser window) The generously illustrated manual includes specifications, circuit descriptions and a detailed alignment and calibration procedure.
 February 28, 1998

 Back to Ham Radio Page

 Return to George's Place